darlean-io/darlean.ts/examples/src/oracle/1_the_basics/readme.md

 # Implementation

-The implementation of the actor is in [oracle.actor.ts].
+The implementation of the actor is in [oracle.actor.ts](oracle.actor.ts).

 ```ts
 export class OracleActor implements IOracleActor {